mak448a/build-ios/README.md

 ## Troubleshooting
 If you get an `AuthError('expired_access_token', None))`, that means that you need to get a new OAuth token from Dropbox.
+If you have any other problems, feel free to open an issue/discussion in this repository.

 ## Privacy Policy
 - I don't collect any data from this project.